microsoft/fluentui/packages/web-components/src/image/image.docs.md

 This will extend the FASTElement.

-This appears to be indentical to the [Fluent UI React V9 Image component](https://master--628d031b55e942004ac95df1.chromatic.com/?path=/docs/components-image--default) in terms of props.
+This appears to be indentical to the [Fluent UI React V9 Image component](https://master--628d031b55e942004ac95df1.chromatic.com/?path=/docs/components-image--default) in terms of props except for the following:

+margin: optional 16px margin

 However, when looking at the [component code](https://github.com/microsoft/fluentui/blob/master/packages/react/src/components/Image), they differ significantly.

 Open GitHub issues related to Image component